khushidonda/khushidonda/README.md

 - 👋 Hi, I’m @khushidonda
 - 👀 I’m interested in Data Analyst
-- 🌱 I’m currently learning Data Analysis
+- 🌱 I’m currently learning AI
 - 📫 How to reach me..
 <!---
 khushidonda/khushidonda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.